Teacher K-12 Certification

 Documentation Guidelines for Submission

 All documents, with the exception of copies of out-of-state and/or national certificates (if applicable), must be official, meaning that they must be sent directly from the appropriate third party (e.g., the college/university, testing organization, former employer, independent credentialing agency) to the Department, or forwarded unopened to the Department by the candidate.
-Applicants submitting test scores should be sure to review the Delaware Test Requirements for test-specific submission procedures.
+Applicants submitting test scores should be sure to review the Testing Guidelines for test-specific submission procedures.

 Teacher K-12 Certification Regulations